 In an unidentified city of constant rain and urban decay, Detective William Somerset (Morgan Freeman) is preparing to retire and leave the horrors of the city.
-Before he does so he is partnered with Detective David Mills (Brad Pitt), a cocky, young and short-tempered cop from Springfield, a comparatively small town.
+Before he retires, he is partnered with Detective David Mills (Brad Pitt), a cocky, young and short-tempered cop from Springfield, a comparatively small town.
 The two investigate the murder of a highly obese man (Bob Mack) who was fed spaghetti until a kick to his stomach burst him open.
 Somerset investigates the murder while Mills is given the murder case of Defense Attorney Eli Gould (Gene Borkan), with GREED written in Gould's blood on the floor.
 Gould was forced to carve a pound of flesh off of his body, and subsequently bled to death.
 The police captain gives Somerset an evidence container with three slivers of a plastic-like material found in the stomach of the obese man; which he was forced to consume along with the spaghetti.
 Going to the victim's house, Somerset finds three groove marks in front of the refrigerator and finds that the plastic-like slivers fit into them perfectly.
-He finds the word GLUTTONY written behind the obese man's fridge and theorizes that a serial killer is basing his crimes on the Seven Deadly Sins, with five more to go.
+Knowing this resulted from the refrigerator being moved, Somerset looks behind it.
+He finds the word GLUTTONY written behind the fridge in grease, along with a note containing a quote from Milton's Paradise Lost.
+Somerset theorizes that a serial killer is basing his crimes on the Seven Deadly Sins, with five more to go.

 Later that day, and using a contact in the FBI, Somerset gets a library list of people who have borrowed books related to the Seven Deadly Sins.
 The list leads the detectives to a man named John Doe (Kevin Spacey), whose apartment they visit soon after.
 Doe, his face hidden, sees them as he comes home, pulls out a gun and begins shooting.
 After a long chase, Doe hits Mills with a tire iron, keeps him subdued at gunpoint, but lets him live and suddenly flees.